Semantic search for 100M+ galaxy images using AI-generated captions: Discussion and Conclusions

+Several limitations constrain our approach.
+VLMs often fail to describe fine-grained features, and our model inherits biases from GPT-4.1-mini.
+VLM descriptions are also sometimes ambiguous between classes (e.g., describing a galaxy as ``disturbed or merging''), making classification noisy and limiting the precision of any benchmark that assigns a single label.
+Furthermore, the AION-1 encoder generates embeddings from $96\times96$ pixel crops of the $160\times160$ pixel cutouts~\citep{2025aion1}, which can truncate extended features for nearby galaxies.

+Both of our VLM benchmarks have limitations.
+Our benchmark in \S\ref{sec:gz_curation} uses a decision-tree question structure where absent information is scored as incorrect: if a spiral galaxy does not have a bar, a good description may simply not mention bars, but the benchmark penalizes this omission.
+The decision tree removes most such cases (questions about spiral features are not asked for smooth galaxies), but some remain.
+Galaxy10 provides a larger test set but with coarser labels.
+A more informative benchmark would consist of a few hundred galaxies with expert-written rubrics describing all notable features, covering not just common morphologies but also rarer phenomena such as AGN, tidal streams, and gravitational lenses.
+We leave the construction of such a benchmark to future work.

+The source of the astronomy knowledge in general-purpose VLMs is difficult to determine, especially for closed models.
+Public astronomy resources such as Galaxy Zoo~\citep{lintott_galaxyzoo} could appear in training corpora, but we cannot quantify the contribution of any particular source.
+We therefore interpret our results as an empirical evaluation of the tested VLMs, rather than evidence that Galaxy Zoo or any other specific pretraining source is responsible for their performance.

+Caption quality may depend on image resolution and telescope-specific characteristics.
+Our caption evaluations use only Legacy Survey images, and VLM descriptions could degrade for lower-resolution data where morphological features are less visually distinct or might push the model to make guesses about the unresolved morphology.
+Systematically benchmarking caption accuracy as a function of resolution and imaging modality is an important direction for extending this approach to future surveys.

-We demonstrate that synthetic VLM descriptions provide a sufficient signal for semantic retrieval, significantly improving on self-supervised baselines and enabling open-vocabulary search.
-By training cross-modal encoders on $\sim$250,000 synthetic captions, we enable natural language search over 140 million astronomical images without human annotation.
-A VLM-based re-ranking step further improves results, and its performance increases with test-time compute.
-We establish that large-scale scientific image archives can be made semantically searchable without human supervision, offering a generalizable framework for scientific image retrieval.
+We demonstrate that synthetic VLM descriptions provide a sufficient signal for semantic retrieval, significantly improving on image-similarity baselines and enabling open-vocabulary search.
+By training cross-modal encoders on $\sim$250,000 synthetic captions, we enable natural language search for over 100 million astronomical images without human annotation.
+A VLM-based re-ranking step further improves results, and performance increases with larger models and additional sampling.
+We establish that large-scale scientific image archives can be made semantically searchable without human supervision, offering a generalizable framework for scientific image retrieval that could extend to other domains with large unlabeled image archives, such as Earth observation, microscopy, and materials science.
+As VLM capabilities continue to improve, AI-generated annotations will become increasingly accurate and useful for scientific discovery.